 Dr. Len Nokes

 Len is Professor of Clinical Bio-Mechanics at Cardiff University.
-He has been attached to the medical staff at Cardiff City FC since 1992, firstly as crowd doctor and then club doctor for last ten years.
+He has been attached to the medical staff at Cardiff City FC since 1992, firstly as crowd doctor and then club doctor for the past 11 years.

 Originally from Newcastle, Graham graduated from the University of Central Lancashire with a degree in Sports Coaching.
 He is a qualified Football Coach, Referee, Personal Trainer & Gym Instructor, and holds qualifications in eight other sports.
 He was awarded the Step Into Sport Silver Award for over 180 hours of Voluntary Service, coaching teams in Newcastle in one season.

-Graham worked as a Performance Analyst and Academy Coach for three years with Bolton Wanderers, prior to moving to Cardiff City to work under Malky Mackay at the start of the 2011/12 season.
+Graham worked as a Performance Analyst and Academy Coach for three years with Bolton Wanderers, prior to moving to Cardiff City at the start of the 2011/12 season.

 Assistant First Team Analyst